Wound healing: Early vs cellular phase

 A fluorescence micrograph of cells in Drosophila larvae healing after a puncture wound.
 The arrow points to cells that have fused to form syncytia, and the arrowheads point to cells that are oriented to face the wound.

 Wound healing is classically divided into hemostasis, inflammation, proliferation, and remodeling.
 Although a useful construct, this model employs considerable overlapping among individual phases.
 A complementary model has recently been described where the many elements of wound healing are more clearly delineated.
 The importance of this new model becomes more apparent through its utility in the fields of regenerative medicine and tissue engineering (see Research and development section below).
 In this construct, the process of wound healing is divided into two major phases: the early phase and the cellular phase:

+Electrospun nanofiber-based wound dressings have attracted increasing attention because their porous architecture and high surface-area-to-volume ratio can mimic the extracellular matrix, thereby supporting cell adhesion, proliferation, and tissue regeneration.

 The early phase, which begins immediately following skin injury, involves cascading molecular and cellular events leading to hemostasis and formation of an early, makeshift extracellular matrix that provides structural staging for cellular attachment and subsequent cellular proliferation.

 The cellular phase involves several types of cells working together to mount an inflammatory response, synthesize granulation tissue, and restore the epithelial layer.
 Subdivisions of the cellular phase are: